 Becoming an agent is essentially starting your own business which can produce wide-ranging financial results.
 You must plan for this as you transition into the role.
 Player representatives can expect to receive between 3 and 10% of their representative’s playing contract.
 Some leagues have established maximums agents are allowed to collect which are called contingency fee limits.
 While MLB and NHL have no restrictions, NFL agents are bound by a 3% limit and NBA agents a 4% limit.
 Additionally, they can expect to receive 10 to 20% of negotiated endorsement contracts.
 20% seems exorbitant but endorsement deals are much harder to secure since only a small percentage of athletes get them.

 When you’re negotiating team and endorsement contracts for several high profile free agents you’re making an excellent living.
-But excessively rich, well-known sports agents are as rare as hall of fame athletes.
+But excessively rich, well-known sports agents are as rare as the hall of fame athletes.
 Most agents earn less than $100,000 annually.
 Some agents have the education and resume to hire on with an established corporate agency like Creative Artists Agency, International Management Group or Rosenhaus Sports.
 The top-end salary may not be as high if you go this route but you’ll have the sense of security that comes with working in a bigger business.
-But, as a whole, the position is considered entrepreneurial and many agents enter the business part time while maintaining a different primary source of income.
-Once an agent’s client base is established it should become a full time job as it requires time and travel to make it a successful endeavor.
+But, as a whole, the position is considered entrepreneurial and many agents enter the business part-time while maintaining a different primary source of income.
+Once an agent’s client base is established it should become a full-time job as it requires time and travel to make it a successful endeavor.
 Like most enterprising roles, there are financial risks involved but talent and a lot of hard work will allow you into the business side of the sporting universe.